-Reconciliation is our nation’s journey towards a united future for Aboriginal and Torres Strait Islander peoples, and non-Indigenous peoples.
+Reconciliation is our nation’s journey towards a united future for First Nations peoples, and non-Indigenous peoples.

-As the Government of South Australia’s urban renewal authority, we have the capacity to take meaningful steps across our range of projects, programs and other activities to enhance how we respectfully acknowledge and engage with our key Aboriginal and Torres Strait Islander partners and stakeholders.
+As the Government of South Australia’s urban renewal authority, we have the capacity to take meaningful steps across our range of projects, programs and other activities to enhance how we respectfully acknowledge and engage with our key First Nations partners and stakeholders.

-Renewal SA (including its predecessor organisations) has worked with Aboriginal and Torres Strait Islander peoples and communities on various practical aspects of planning, design, management and development of land across the Greater Adelaide region.
+Renewal SA (including its predecessor organisations) has worked with First Nations peoples and communities on various practical aspects of planning, design, management and development of land across the Greater Adelaide region.

-Our actions to date have focused on engagement with Aboriginal and Torres Strait Islander communities, particularly the Kaurna peoples, through consultation on project planning and in managing tangible and intangible heritage sites and values on land.
+Our actions to date have focused on engagement with First Nations communities, particularly the Kaurna peoples, through consultation on project planning and in managing tangible and intangible heritage sites and values on land.

 Additionally, we have sought to provide training and job opportunities to Aboriginal South Australians through the Works Program and, more recently, identify opportunities to engage Aboriginal businesses through our direct and indirect procurement.

-We recognise that while these individual actions are positive steps towards inclusion, these actions do not fully take into consideration the broader context of what South Australian Aboriginal and Torres Strait Islander peoples have experienced and continue to experience.
+We recognise that while these individual actions are positive steps towards inclusion, these actions do not fully take into consideration the broader context of what South Australian First Nations peoples have experienced and continue to experience.
 We accept that we are only now taking our first step towards reconciliation and, in doing so, will align our actions to the outcomes we aspire through our Reconciliation Action Plan (RAP).

 Our RAP will build upon the experiences and relationships previously built with our partners and establishes our commitment to this reconciliation journey.